mc275/MC_SLAM/README.md

 # VI-SLAM
-This is not completed for VISLAM

-Completed

-	the IMU Data class and Preintegrator lib, image and imu synchronize for rosbag add the lib into the SLAM
+Add the IMU Data class and Preintegrator lib, image and imu synchronize for rosbag Add the lib into the SLAM

-To do

-    add the data access not used ros framework
+Add the data access not used ros framework

+build and execute the projecte
+no_ros:
+    cd ORB_MC__SLAM/
+    sh build.sh
+    ./Examples/Monocular/mono_EuRoC_vins Vocabulary/ORBvoc.bin config/euroc.yaml

+ros:
+add the ROS_PACKAGE_PATH for VIO
+    cd ORB_MC_SLAM/
+    sh build_all.sh
+    roslaunch VIO testeuroc.launch

 *****